 - The .Net roadmap

 - The challenges ahead as the new .Net versions are released

 - How IJYI hopes to benefit

-Julia has been a developer at IJYI for two and a half years, and in that time has have worked on projects ranging from database-driven websites to high-performance, event-driven messaging systems.
+Julia has been a developer at IJYI for over three years, and in that time has have worked on projects ranging from database-driven websites to high-performance, event-driven messaging systems.
 Julia is a Microsoft Certified Trainer (MCT)